Great Hinckley Fire: Destruction of Hinckley

-Escape
+Escape by rail

-The woods between Sandstone and Hinckley were aflame, and flames licked at the sides of the cars and engine cabs of both relief trains, melting off paint in many places.
-On the Eastern relief train, thick smoke made visibility impossible, and with both engines running in reverse there was no headlight to illuminate the tracks.
-The train charged through the fire storm for seven miles, before the air freshened, and then two miles later arrived in Sandstone at 4:30pm.
-There, those aboard made an unsuccessful attempt to warn the town's residents, who, like Hinckley before, believed that the fire would miss them.
-With time running out, the relief train continued ahead after waiting 10 minutes.
+By the time the Eastern Minnesota train left Hinckley, much of the dense woodland between it and Sandstone were already aflame, and flames licked at the sides of the wooden cars and engine cabs of the Eastern Minnesota train, melting off paint in many places.
+Thick smoke made visibility impossible, and with both engines running in reverse there was no headlight to illuminate the tracks.
+Gambles had to be made crossing countless burning culverts.
+Many of the refugees jammed aboard the boxcars, coaches, and the caboose had escaped with nothing but the clothes on their backs, and were forced to endure the deadly heat and thick smoke.
+The train charged through the unbearable conditions of the fire storm with both engines working at full steam for nearly seven miles, with the air clearing only minutes before it arrived in Sandstone at 4:30pm.
+There, those aboard made a desperate yet unsuccessful attempt to warn the town's residents of the approaching inferno. it was also here that George Powers, the conductor on William Best's train, attempted to hold the train at Sandstone, believing that the fire would blow due north and miss the town altogether.
+The townspeople of Sandstone echoed this sentiment and believing that the fire would miss them refused to board.
+However, Barry managed to convince Powers that they should keep moving, and Powers allowed the relief train to continue ahead after waiting 10 minutes.

-Before leaving Sandstone's limits, the Eastern train stopped once more when Barry saw that the 150-foot high trestle over the Kettle River just beyond town was burning.
-The bridge watchmen ushered the train on, and it crossed successfully; barely 2,000 feet clear, the east end collapsed.
-The train was chased by the flames for a considerable distance, and made brief stops at several other logging villages up the tracks, but few boarded the train.
-At 9:00pm that night, Barry and Best's train made it to the safety of Superior with 500-800 people jammed onboard.
+Just before leaving Sandstone's limits, the Eastern Minnesota train stopped once more when Barry saw that the 150-foot-high trestle over the Kettle River just beyond town was burning.
+Luckily, the bridge watchmen, M. W. W. Jesmer and W. W. Damuth, had remained on duty.
+"For God's sake, go on!
+You can cross it now and it will go down in five minutes", screamed Jesmer to Barry, before ushering the train on.
+True to Jesmer's word, the train crossed successfully; when it was barely 2,000 feet clear, the east end of the structure collapsed, thus severing the rail line.
+Jesmer survived the fire, but Damuth did not.

+Despite now being ahead of the blaze, the train was still chased by the flames for a considerable distance and made brief stops at several other logging villages up the tracks, such as Partridge, where the depot telegraph operator Mary Boyington and others heard firsthand accounts from survivors, but still, few boarded the train.
+At 9:00pm that night, Barry and Best's train made it to the safety of Superior and then Duluth, with 500-800 people jammed on board.
 The two engineers eyes were severely burned, and both were blinded until the next day.